 The SBDC is currently seeking to fill the position of Senior Business Advisor/Financial Specialist.
 To learn more or to apply for this position, click HERE.

 America’s SBDC represents America’s nationwide network of 63 Small Business Development Centers — the most comprehensive small business assistance network in the United States and its territories.
 The mission of this network is to help new entrepreneurs realize the dream of business ownership and to help existing businesses remain competitive in the complex marketplace of an ever-changing global economy.
 Hosted by leading universities, colleges, and state economic development agencies, and funded in part by the United States Congress through a partnership with the U.S. Small Business Association, nearly 1000 service centers are available to provide no-cost business consulting and low-cost training.

-The Massachusetts SBDC is a statewide organization with eight advisory centers located throughout the Commonwealth, as well as numerous outreach sites, including chambers of commerce, community development corporations, and economic development organizations.
+The Massachusetts SBDC is a statewide organization with seven advisory centers located throughout the Commonwealth, as well as numerous outreach sites, including chambers of commerce, community development corporations, and economic development organizations.

 Quality Control and Accountability

 The SBDC places great importance on monitoring and measuring the quality and economic impact of the services that we provide.
 Below are measures that we have in place to ensure that we are focusing on our mission and delivering the best service possible to small businesses in Massachusetts.